Kotzly/HeComesBot/README.md

 * **sigmoid** - Apply the sigmoid function.
 It's output is between 0 and 1.
 * **saddle** - Apply the function `x^2 - y^2` (called hyperbolic paraboloid, or saddle function).
 It is a costly function, so it is advised to set the probability at the personality file to a low value.
 * **swap_phase_amplitude** - This is an extremely costly function.
 It calculates two images FFT, and swaps the phase and the magnitude of them, pixel-wise, them calculates the inverse FFT.
 It does not always make good images, but it was a fun addition to the function pool.
+* **kaileidoscope** - This function is super costly, DON'T use it for images above 400x400 (about 15000 pixels).
+Or use it wit a very low probability.
+* **color_rotate** - This is just a rotation in the space of colors - that means it transforms a set of colors into another.
+This was implemented due to the tendencies of the bot to generate the R-G-B colors more often.